corradodebari/Object-Detection/README.md

 ```
 *Name*s values, i.e. 'class_1', 'class_2', etc., must match with the class names used with LabelImg tools to label the objects.

-NOTE: do not create any other subdirectories for classes. put the images+xml label files straight into /test and /training
+NOTE: do not create any other subdirectories for classes.
+Put the images files + xmls label files straight into /test and /training
 directories, otherwise they will be ignored

 ## 5. Run container